dipyomoybarua/api-test-python-bdd/README.md

 API Test Framework:-

-This is the testing framework for **https://petstore.swagger.io/** using Behave for BDD and pytest for unit tests.
+This is the testing framework for **https://petstore.swagger.io/** using Pytest BDD and pytest for unit tests.

 Directory Structure:-